admason/Conversion-Programs/README.md

 Press SHIFT ENTER.
 Wait for the GUI to generate.
 Input length in metres, click on respective box to convert to UK imperial unit.

+## **Future plan**
+Introduce the reverse conversion of UK imperial to metric SI measures, perhaps a flip switch between the two.
+Compile unit of measure for Area, Volume, Mass, Temperature, Pressure, etc.
+Create a slider input in the GUI.